Loading...

 }

-To handle optional data, use the .Valid() method on the JSON field. .Valid() returns true if a field is not null, not present, or couldn't be marshaled.
+To handle optional data, use the .Valid() method on the JSON field. .Valid() returns true when the field is present, non-null, and was unmarshaled successfully.

-If .Valid() is false, the corresponding field will simply be its zero value.
+If .Valid() is false, the corresponding field will be its zero value.

 raw := `{"owners": 1, "name": null}`